corey-noel/melee-fixes/port_priority.md

 #### Ledge Grabs

-* If multiple characters grab an edge on the same frame, those characters will gain a full second of invincibility and immediately enter their regular getup
+* If multiple characters grab an edge on the same frame, they will all grab edge as normal

 #### Other